 Built with Indexhibit

 Amongst other exercises, I visualized the different trajectories one can follow when trying to escape a spherical object and along the way, how the decreasing angles capturing the horizon allow you to see a sphere.
+I asked long-distance pilots if they experienced their flight-paths as straight lines or curved trajectories.
+The answer of one of the pilots during a flight was: 'In an airplane you are stuck to the ground'.
+Shortly afterwards, I threw up in a bag.

 Interview with pilot Alexandre van Damme